Welcome to today's edition of the Rush 24-7 podcast.

 I'm just kidding.

-I'm just going to be fun mood today.
+I'm just a fun mood today.

 Hey, in regards to this foreign money, I guess I'm confused.

-Are we now to believe that after how many years of repressive Republican control and Bush, you know, anger and mismanagement, that the foreign money is now saying we want you guys back in power?
+Are we now to believe that after how many years of repressive Republican control and Bush, you know, anger and mismanagement, that the foreign money is now saying, we want you guys back in power?

 Am I to understand that?